hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_data_editor_tab.rst

 During the import stage, the geographic position and date in the input file are used to query WOA or RTOFS atlases (if available) to obtain mean sound speed, temperature and salinity profiles (to provide a context during data editing), which are drawn in dashed colours.
-Thus, it is important that the cast positional metadata is correct for this lookup operation.
+Thus, it is important that the cast positional metadata are correct for this lookup operation.

 Furthemore, the position is also required by some formats to compute the pressure to depth conversion (since this has a latitudinal dependence).
 Since some file formats do not support recording of geographic position